 Governments also play an important part throughout the region (often, as noted, this will be in the form of royal foundations).
-'In Qatar and the UAE,' says Reham Khafagy, 'mainly the semigovernmental philanthropic organizations and corporate/family foundation are prime movers.'
+'In Qatar and the UAE,' says Riham Khafagy, 'mainly the semigovernmental philanthropic organizations and corporate/family foundation are prime movers.'
 Civic-led endowments are on the rise, however, with significant contributions made by businesses, individual donations, and HNWIs.
-HNWIs' contribution is increasing in the Lebanon, too, and, according to Oussama Rifahi, 'is most promising in terms of the new tools and approaches'.
+HNWIs' contribution is increasing in the Lebanon, too, and, according to Oussama Rifahi (cultural advisor and board member, Arab Fund for Arts and Culture, Lebanon), 'is most promising in terms of the new tools and approaches'.

 Given the size and variety of the region, though, the general picture is one of diversity.
-Reham Khafagy observes that, because of its sheer size, 'the landscape in Saudi Arabia is broader ...
-There are corporate foundations, private endowments, community organizations, semi-governmental and governmental organizations,' though data on the exact contribution of each is scarce.
+Riham Khafagy observes that, because of its sheer size, 'the landscape in Saudi Arabia is broader ...
+There are corporate foundations, private endowments, community organizations, semi-governmental and governmental on the rise.'

-'semi-government and governmental philanthropies are on the rise.'
+'semi-government and governmental philanthropies are